The Statesmen Quartet: Formation (1948)

-Broadcasting & recording (1948-1952)
+Broadcasting and recording (1948–1952)

 After having several radio programs in the Atlanta, Georgia, area, The Statesmen "became the first Southern gospel quartet to have a nationally syndicated TV program, Singing Time in Dixie, sponsored by Nabisco."
 The group recorded 36 songs for Capitol Records from 1949 to 1953.
 They switched to RCA Victor in 1954, recording more than 30 albums during their years with that company.
 In 1968, they began recording for Skylite.
 Though most fans were inclined to support the group in terms of religious inspiration and/or entertainment, a 1964 profile of the group in Billboard magazine noted, "The Statesmen ... are known as a complex organization to the music industry."
 In addition to the broadcasting and recording activities already mentioned, the article cited ownership of four gospel music publishing companies that "print and distribute song books and sheet music."

-Pinnacle years (1953-1957)
+Pinnacle years (1953–1957)

 In 1952, The Statesmen Quartet entered into a business partnership with The Blackwood Brothers Quartet.
 The "Stateswood" team would dominate Southern Gospel music for the next two decades.
 Lister's vision of the premiere lineup came to fruition by adding Jake Hess on lead in 1948, James "Big Chief" Wetherington as bass in 1949, Doy Ott as baritone in 1951, and finally with Denver Crumpler as tenor in 1953, with Lister on piano and master of ceremonies.
 On September 24, 1953, Strickland was killed in an car accident at the age of 33.
 During the next years, The Statesmen Quartet achieved fame as one of the premiere groups of both Southern gospel and quartet music.
 With this lineup, The Statesmen began recording for RCA Victor and began starring in the Nabisco Hour national TV show as mentioned above.
 Popular songs of this period include "Get Away Jordan" and "Happy Rhythm".
 As early as 1950, The Statesmen used the phrase "Rockin' and rollin'" in a song, and Hovie Lister's frantic boogie-woogie piano, piano bench acrobatics, and hair shaken down in his eyes would have great influence on early rock and roll artists, particularly on Jerry Lee Lewis, who was a fan of gospel music and the Statesmen.